MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1011.md

 At the end of the report, all amounts are totaled.

-You can choose whether currency is specified in Local Currency or Foreign Currency.
+You can choose whether the currency displays in local currency or foreign currency.

 > [!NOTE]
 > This report isn't available in the US, Canada, and Mexico.
 Instead, use the **Project Cost Suggested Billing** (10219) report.

 ## Use cases